shivamgutgutia/Contactify-Frontend/README.md

            ```bash
             npm start
            ```
-         - The service will be running on `http://localhost:3000` by default.
+         - The service will be running on `http://localhost:3000` by default .

 2. Backend Installation
    - Follow the steps on https://github.com/CodeChefVIT/contactify-backend to set up the backend service.